jhwhenry/cpd/CPD_Upgrade_465_to_485.md

 **Note:**
 <br>Check the olm-utils-v2 image ID and ensure it's the latest one.
 ```
-podman images
+podman images | grep olm-utils-play-v2
 ```

-#### 1.2.6 Ensure the images were mirrored to the private container registry
+#### 1.2.5 Ensure the images were mirrored to the private container registry
 - Check the log files in the work directory generated during the image mirroring
 ```
 grep "error" ${CPD_CLI_MANAGE_WORKSPACE}/work/mirror_*.log